Why choose Fibreglass for Pond Lining?

-Once the G4 sealer is tacky to touch, the chopped strand mat can be applied.
+The chopped strand mat can be applied once the G4 sealer is tacky to the touch.
 In the FibreGlassDirect pond kits, we provide two layers of 450g mat and a layer of surface tissue.
 Two layers are provided for further protection from water permeation, while the tissue will provide a smoother surface.

 Catalyst should be mixed with the resin at a rate of 2%.
 This should be thoroughly mixed.
-2% catalyst will give the resin a 15-20 minute working time at 17°C. Only 2kg of resin should be mixed in at a time to prevent it going hard.
+2% catalyst will give the resin a 15-20 minute working time at 17°C. Only 2kg of resin should be mixed in at a time to prevent it from going hard.
 2kg of resin will be enough for 2m2 of fibreglass.

-Apply the mixed resin onto the surface of the pond with paintbrush or roller and then apply the first layer of chopped strand mat.
+Apply the mixed resin onto the pond's surface with a paintbrush or roller and then apply the first layer of chopped strand mat.
 More resin shall then be applied to the matting to ensure it is completely saturated.
 Apply the next layer of glass, which should overlap the previous layer by approximately 75mm and apply more resin.
 The joints should be staggered to avoid any overlaps.
 After both layers of chopped strand mat are applied, a layer of surface tissue is a used to provide an extra smooth finish to your pond lining.

 Applying the Topcoat

 Once the resin has cured, check again for any dry glass within the laminate, if you are satisfied with your work the Topcoat can be applied.

 The catalyst must once again be added to the Topcoat, ideally at a ratio of 2%.
 If you require a faster or slower working time you may increase this to 3% but never below 1.5%.
 Mix enough Topcoat to cover 2-3m2 and apply similar to painting.
 500g of topcoat is required per square metre of the surface area.